sparsh407/RESERVOIR-MAPPER/README.md

 ---

-**Credits:** Developed by the Hydro-Remote Sensing Applications (H-RSA) Group, led by Dr. RAAJ Ramsankaran at the Department of Civil Engineering, IIT Bombay.
+**Credits:** Developed by the Hydro-Remote Sensing Applications (H-RSA) Group at the Department of Civil Engineering, IIT Bombay.